I’ve created some simple program invitations and physical programs for the day of your primary program…

 When you have the kids color these, DO NOT USE CRAYONS if you will be running them through the printer again.
 The wax jams the machine.
 Use colored pencils.
-OR what I would suggest if you use these is to see if you can get the programs completely printed (inside and all) before the kids get to color them.
+OR what I would suggest is to see if you can get the programs completely printed (inside and all) before the kids get to color them.
 That way you can use crayon and they can get crinkled with no problem :).
-It would just take some serious coordinating with whoever does your programs.
+It will just take some serious coordinating with whoever does your programs.

-Then I like to put this insert into our programs:
+Then I like to put this insert into our programs printed on yellow paper:

 If you have other ideas that you use for your physical program during the primary presentation, please leave comments!!
 I’d love to hear what everyone does.